Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Introduction

-Our group has developed a model {\tt relxill\_nk} \citep{Bambi:2016sac, Abdikamalov:2019yrr} to test the Kerr hypothesis using X-ray Reflection Spectroscopy around black holes. {\tt relxill\_nk} is the extension of {\tt relxill} \citep{Dauser:2013xv, Garcia:2013lxa} to non-Kerr metrics such as Johannsen metric, KRZ metric, etc. The reflection spectrum at an emission point in the rest frame of the gas in the accretion disk is modified by the relativistic convolution model for a background metric.
-The deviations from the Kerr solutions in the background metric are quantified by “deformation parameters” which vanishes for the Kerr solution.
+Our group has developed a model {\tt relxill\_nk} \citep{Bambi:2016sac, Abdikamalov:2019yrr} to test the Kerr hypothesis using X-ray Reflection Spectroscopy around black holes. {\tt relxill\_nk} is the extension of {\tt relxill} \citep{Dauser:2013xv, Garcia:2013lxa} to non-Kerr metrics such as Johannsen metric \citep{2013PhRvD..88d4002J}, KRZ metric \citep{2016PhRvD..93f4015K}, etc. The reflection spectrum at an emission point in the rest frame of the gas in the accretion disk is modified by the relativistic convolution model for a background metric.
+The deviations from the Kerr solutions in the background metric are quantified by ``deformation parameters” which vanish for the Kerr solution.
 Comparison of the X-ray observations of black holes against the theoretical modeling of {\tt relxill\_nk} measures the deformation parameters and thus tests the Kerr hypothesis in a strong-field regime.

 In the past five years, we employed {\tt relxill\_nk} to constrain the deformation parameters using X-ray observations of various X-ray binaries and supermassive black holes~\citep{Bambi:2015kza, Bambi:2016sac, 2021SSRv..217...65B, Abdikamalov:2019yrr, Abdikamalov:2020oci}.
 The most stringent constraint obtained is for the simultaneous \textsl{Swift} and \textsl{NuSTAR} observation of GX 339-4~\citep{Tripathi:2020dni}.
 All measurements of deformation parameters are consistent with the Kerr hypothesis.
+It is important to note that similar tests of Kerr hypothesis have also been performed with GW observations \citep{Cardenas-Avendano:2020xtw, 2022PhRvD.105j4004S} and Event Horizon Telescope observations \citep{Psaltis:2020lvx, 2022ApJ...930L..17E}.